-The School maintains one governmental fund and adopts an annually appropriated budget for the fund.
-A budgetary comparison schedule is included to demonstrate that spending did not exceed the budget.
+The School maintains three governmental funds and adopts an annually appropriated budgets for the funds.
+A budgetary comparison schedule is included to demonstrate that overall spending did not exceed the total budget.

 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.